xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/lskitcomp.1.rst

     </data>

- Each <kitinfo> tag contains info for a group of kit compoonents belonging to the same kit.
+ Each <kitinfo> tag contains info for a group of kit components belonging to the same kit.
 The info inside <kitinfo> is structured as follows:

  .. code-block:: perl